aFleX Tutorial: Scripting Tool for Thunder Products

 - Statement commands

 Note: aFleX is extensible.
-In future AX software releases, additional aFleX events and aFleX commands will be added.
+In future Thunder software releases, additional aFleX events and aFleX commands will be added.

-The list of supported Events, Operators, and Commands is available in the AX Series aFleX Reference.
+The list of supported Events, Operators, and Commands is available in the Thunder Series aFleX Reference.

 aFleX configuration is done in 2 steps:

-- Place the aFleX script on the AX device.
+- Place the aFleX script on the Thunder device.

 - Using the CLI